patrickhulce/third-party-web/README.md

 ### How can I contribute?

-Only about 88% of the third party script execution has been assigned to an entity.
+Only about 90% of the third party script execution has been assigned to an entity.
 We could use your help identifying the rest!
+See [Contributing](#contributing) for details.

 ## Contributing